ninibe/netlog/README.md

 ### Getting started

-While posting a fetching single messages provides low performance, it's the simples way to get started using nothing but simple curl commands.
+While posting and fetching single messages is very inefficient, it's the simplest way to get started using nothing but curl commands.

 ```bash
 # compile server